« Altona Junction SEC Siding »

 Track Diagram: View

 The refinery was opened in 1955 by the Prime Minister, R.G.
 Menzies.
 Railway sidings were first provided in 1955, and are still in existence.
 They consisted of a single siding branching off the main line, which faces towards Melbourne.
-A loop is provided halfway along, before it splits into two either side of a tank car filling gantry, before they reach a dead end near Millers Road.
+A loop siding is provided halfway along, joining back together for a weighbridge, before it splits into two either side of a tank car filling gantry, before they reach a dead end near Millers Road.

 After 1960 the refinery became known as Petroleum Refineries of Australia, owned 65% by Mobil and 35% by Esso.
-By 1977/78 only bitumen was despatched by rail from the refinery.
+By 1977/78 only bitumen was dispatched by rail from the refinery.
 By this time the refinery had a production capacity of 4,790,000 tonnes a year.
 Railway traffic to the siding ceased altogether in the early 1990s.
+The siding remained after the demised of the traffic, but with the main line points spiked out of use.
 It is now referred to as the Mobil Refinery.

 Events